ers-stars/dolphot_jwst/docs/source/install/install.rst

    make all

 .. tip::
-   Some compliers may thrown warnings, but these do not generally affect the DOLPHOT installation.
+  *  Some compliers may throw warnings, but these do not generally affect the DOLPHOT installation.
+  *  It is recommended to add the "bin" sub-directory of DOLPHOT to your $PATH environment.